Visitor's Visa (Less Than 3 Months): Section 11(2)

 who signs and dates the letter, and his or her full contact details, if different

-to the contact address, telephone numbers or email address on the letterhead
+to the contact address, telephone numbers or email address on the letterhead.
+A current certified copy of the host's Identity document (person who signs the company letter)

 - Background / bona fides of the South African (host) company or institution